 General rules of boating etiquette

 Following proper boating etiquette can save lives and reduce the chance of damage to vessels.
-Not all boating etiquette rules relate directly to safety, but courtesy on the water is essential too.
+Not all the rules relate directly to safety, but courtesy on the water is essential too.
 Common boating etiquette rules about safety include:

 At anchorage, go with the flow